geekiam/articles/content/articles/what-is-cqrs.md

 A fairly common implementation of the CQRS pattern, is when a web based API, is split into two distinct Microservices 1 Microservice is Responsible for Read Operations  and the other is responsible for Write Operations.

-This may be because there is more READS than there are WRITES the services may want to use more cache etc to reduce latency.
+This may be because there is more READ operations  than there are WRITE operations the services may want to use more cache etc to reduce latency.
+In this instance an organisation may want to break up the implementation of the API into two separate services but with access via an API Gateway such as [Kong Konnect](https://konghq.com/kong/ "The world’s most popular API gateway | Kong")

 This obviously does create a bit more overhead when it comes to separating and moving logic from a centralised domain object into multiple action objects.